SaadKhanJadoon/Notes-App/README.md

-# Note App
+# Notes App

 An elegant notes taking app for Android & iOS built in flutter that uses sqflite for storage.

 ## About
-Note app is a flutter application used to store data locally using SQFlite.
-I have performed simple CRUD Operations on Notes using SQFLITE.
-It will be good reference for one searching how to work with Sqflite in flutter and saving data locally.
+Notes app is a flutter application used to store data locally using sqflite.
+I have performed simple CRUD Operations on Notes using sqflite.
+It will be good reference for one searching how to work with sqflite in flutter and saving data locally.

 ## Demo